mrhatman26/MrHatman26-s-URL-Saver/README.md

-# MrHatman26-s-URL-Saver
+# MrHatman26-s-URL-Loader
-A program that saves all open URLs to a text file.
-It also opens all URLs in new tabs for you to allow you to open previous broswer sessions more quickly.
+A program that allows you to quickly open multiple URLs from a text file.